dragondrop-cloud/terraform-aws-dragondrop-compute/README.md

 ## How to Use this Module
 This module defines the compute resources needed to run dragondrop within your own cloud environment.

-It defines a [Container-based Lambda Function](https://github.com/dragondrop-cloud/ecs-fargate-http-trigger) that can evoke the longer running dragondrop engine living in a provisioned ECS Fargate Task.
+It defines a [Lambda Function](https://github.com/dragondrop-cloud/ecs-fargate-http-trigger) that can evoke the longer running dragondrop engine living in a provisioned ECS Fargate Task.

-The url for this Cloud Run Service is output and should be passed to a dragondrop [Job](https://docs.dragondrop.cloud/product-docs/getting-started/creating-a-job) definition as that Job's "HTTPS Url".
+The url for this lambda function is output and should be passed to a dragondrop [Job](https://docs.dragondrop.cloud/product-docs/getting-started/creating-a-job) definition as that Job's "HTTPS Url".

 The ECS Fargate Task hosts dragondrop's proprietary container.
 All environment variables that need to be configured are references